aws-samples/aws-apigw-http-api-private--integrations/README.md

 - - -
 ### Deployment.
-1-Download CloudFormation template from the [GitHub repository.](https://github.com/aws-samples/aws-apigw-http-api-private--integrations/tree/main/templates)
+1-Download a CloudFormation template from the [GitHub repository.](https://github.com/aws-samples/aws-apigw-http-api-private--integrations/tree/main/templates)

 2-From your AWS console, navigate to Cloudformation.

-3-Create stack, select *With new resources (standard)*
+3-Create stack, select *With new resources (standard)*.

-4-Select upload template, then Choose file
+4-Select upload template, then Choose file.

-5-Under Specify stack details provide a unique stack name
+5-Under Specify stack details provide a unique stack name.

 6-After you provide your ECR Image URI, either leave the below default Parameters, or adjust depending on your requirement.